ray-project/ray/doc/source/ray-core/using-ray-with-tensorflow.rst

 The ``TensorFlowVariables`` object provides methods for getting and setting the weights as well as collecting all of the variables in the model.

-Now we can use these methodo[s to extract the weights, and place them back in the network as follows.
+Now we can use these method's to extract the weights, and place them back in the network as follows.

 .. code-block:: python